Ber00tvil/homelab/ElasticSearch.md

 You can restrict the acces to a specific host, by using eg. Ubuntu’s default firewall, UFW.

+\* Be sure to add all ports, that you are using eg. 22

 ```bash
 sudo ufw allow from 192.168.0.164 to any port 9999
 sudo ufw enable